dmichaels/public/books/read.md

   1. <a href="https://www.amazon.com/Passage-India-M-Forster/dp/163360540X/">A Passage to India (E.M.
 Forster)</a>
   1. <a href="https://www.amazon.com/Machine-Stops-M-Forster/dp/1434442047/">The Machine Stops (E.M.
 Forster)</a>
   1. <a href="https://www.amazon.com/Betraying-Spinoza-Renegade-Modernity-Encounters/dp/0805211594/">Betraying Spinoza (Rebecca Goldstein)</a>
+  1. <a href="https://www.amazon.com/Plato-Googleplex-Philosophy-Wont-Away/dp/0307456722/">Plato at the Googleplex: Why Philosophy Won't Go Away (Rebecca Goldstein)</a>
   1. <a href="https://www.amazon.com/Assault-Reason-Information-Ecosystem-Print-ebook/dp/B000SCHC0G/">The Assault on Reason (Al Gore)</a>
   1. <a href="https://www.amazon.com/Glass-Bead-Game-Magister-Novel/dp/0312278497/">The Glass Bead Game (Hermann Hesse)</a>
   1. <a href="https://www.amazon.com/Siddhartha-Indian-Penguin-Twentieth-Century-Classics/dp/0141181230/">Siddhartha (Hermann Hesse)</a>